 2013-14: Birks returned to Merritt for his second BCHL season with the Centennials.
 In 50 regular season games he scored 4 goals with 17 assists and 57 penalty minutes.
 Merritt finished fourth in the Interior Division and was swept by first-place Penticton in a first round playoff series.
 Birks had no points nor penalties in his only playoff game — missing the first three games against the Vees after suffering a hand injury in practice prior to the series.

 Birks is a mobile defenseman who is good at making outlet passes and possesses a solid shot from the point.
 He skates fairly well and is not afraid to engage physically.
-His game overall is still very raw.
+His game overall is still very raw, however, and he missed a lot of developmental time because of academic ineligibility.
+Birks has the overall talent to be a top four defenseman in the NCAA, but will likely be a depth defenseman at the professional level, as he lacks high-end natural talent.